Maldo365/documentation/content/applications/inventory_and_mrp/purchase/advanced/suggest.rst

 ==================

 #. **Purchase** and **Inventory** apps must be installed
-#. :ref:`Validate at least one delivery order <inventory/delivery/one-step>` for each product
+#. :ref:`Validate at least one delivery order <inventory/delivery/one-step>` for each product.

    Ensures there is a past delivery record so the system can calculate average daily demand.

 #. :ref:`Add a vendor to the vendor pricelist <purchase/manage_deals/vendor-pricelist>` with a
-   purchase price for each product
+   purchase price for each product.

    The *Suggest* feature is vendor-specific, so each product needs a matching vendor for accurate purchase quantity and price suggestions.

 #.
 Set the *Product Type* to *Goods* and ensure the product is :ref:`Tracked by quantity
-   <inventory/product_management/manufacture>`
+   <inventory/product_management/manufacture>`.

    Ensures the system can manage stock levels and calculate recommended replenishment quantities for tangible items.